KiandaBPM/docs/content/docs/platform/pages/chart.md

 Choose from the following options:

 - **Business process** - click into the field to choose a process which will be the input for the dashboard.
-- **Show processes** - choose from a) Matching condition b) Matching condition and assigned to current user c) Matching condition and created by current user - TO COME BACK TO
+- **Show processes** - choose from a) Matching condition b) Matching condition and assigned to current user c) Matching condition and created by current user.